xiaoxiae/videos/17-ab/SCRIPT.md

 Now that we know how they work, one question still remains -- what should we set $a$ and $b$ to?
 While it doesn't really matter in terms of theoretical analysis since all of the operations will be logarithmic, it very much does matter in practice.

-Code runs on real hardware and the main way to make it fast is to make it cache-friendly -- ideally, a node should fit into a single cache line, regardless of its size.
+Code runs on real hardware and the main way to make it fast is to make it cache-friendly.
+Ideally, a node should fit into a single cache line, regardless of its size.

 For example, my cache lines are $64B$, which means that they can hold at most $8$ $64b$ values.
 A node consists of keys and pointers to its children, meaning that the maximum $b$ value is $4$, making $a$ at most $2$.

 To test this, I used an open-source $(a,b)$-tree implementation (link in the description) to run benchmarks on all of the common operations for varying sizes of $a$ and $b$.
-Plotting the runtimes, I got a result that I didn't really expect -- it seems that the optimal value for $a,b$ is different for each of the operations and is definitely not $2,4$.
+Plotting the runtimes, I got a result that I didn't really expect: it seems that the optimal value for $a,b$ is different for each of the operations and is definitely not $2,4$.

 This is because the cache lines computation is an simplification of how a modern CPU behaves and there could be number a of reasons for this result.
 Firstly, the library stores keys and values in separate arrays, which theoretically increases the optimal $a,b$ values by a factor of two.